 If it stands still - no issues, but if it rolls like a miniature boulder from Raiders of the Lost Ark: you’ve got a problem, Indy.
 We don’t suggest using a level (unless you have a monstrous six-foot level).

-Here at Dalinghaus Construction, we have the right tools for the job.
-We use a Ziplevel altimeter to quickly and accurately measure elevation changes.
+Foundation repair companies utilize a Ziplevel altimeter to quickly and accurately measure elevation changes.
 The industry standard for floor gradient is half an inch per ten feet.

 Sloping floors can also cause baseboards to jam up against one another so that they look like Tennessee Teeth.